 Also, if the TAT ordered your employer to pay you money, you can take steps to have the money paid once you file the TAT’s decision with the clerk of the TAT.

 My employer fired me because I came late one day.
 It was the first time in four years.
 What can I do?

 If you have worked for your employer for at least two years, you can't be fired without a "just and sufficient" reason.
 Just and sufficient reason could be, for example, dishonesty, failure to do your job properly, refusal to follow instructions, etc.

 If you are fired without a just and sufficient reason, you can file a written complaint with the CNESST within 45 days of being fired.

-For more information, visit the section on "dismissal not make for good and sufficient cause" on the website of the CNESST.
+For more information, visit the section on "dismissal not made for good and sufficient cause" on the website of the CNESST.

-I was fired because I exercised a right under the Act respecting labour standards.
+I was fired because I exercised a right under the Act respecting labour standards (prohibited practice).
 Can I also file a claim for being fired for no good reason?

 In certain cases it is possible to use both solutions since they don’t have the same goal.
 Here is an example of how someone could use both solutions:

 Dany complained to the CNESST because his employer refused to pay his overtime hours.
 His employer didn’t appreciate this and fired him.
 Dany can take both these steps:

 - a claim for prohibited practices, as explained above, because it appears Dany was fired for using one of his rights under the law